 Step 5: After receiving the transfer, the Foundation sends two declarations to the investor: one commitment declaration regarding the investment in the project and one receipt declaration for the investor.
 They also need to send the proof of receipt from the bank.

-Step 6: The investor’s lawyer submits the Golden Visa application to SEF.
+Step 6: The investor’s lawyer submits the Golden Visa application to AIMA.

 Documents required for the Portugal Cultural Golden Visa